Eastern European Studies

 The study programme is specially designed to place equal importance on theoretical and systematic, historical and empirical approaches to educational research.
 The course is taught in collaboration with the teacher training department, which gives students additional knowledge of school teaching.

-The study programme covers all major fields of Anglophone literature from England and the States, English linguistics, and the historical forms of the English language from Beowulf to the English we use today.
-Close attention is paid to writing skills and an interdisciplinary approach is a key aspect of the work.
-Students have an opportunity to learn about medieval women, act in plays, do linguistic field work in sociolinguistics, study English detective fiction, discover the rich intellectual world of the English and European Renaissance, and investigate the American Western or meet contemporary American poets.
-Students in Linguistics may work with the nationally recognized Research Centre on Multilingualism.
+The study programme covers all major fields of Anglophone literature from England and the United States, English linguistics, and the historical forms of the English language from Beowulf to the English we use today.
+Writing skills and an interdisciplinary approach are key aspects of the study programme.
+Students have an opportunity to learn about medieval women, act in plays, do linguistic fieldwork on contemporary forms of English discourse, study the relations between English literature and other media or its links to technology, discover the rich intellectual world of the English and European Renaissance, and investigate the American Western or meet contemporary American poets.
+Students in Linguistics may work on English as a world language or as the language of social media.
 Students in Literature are invited to cross-enroll in classes offered by the Institute of Comparative Literature.
 Scholars of international acclaim are regularly invited to give talks.
-There are also exchange partnerships with universities in Nebraska, Mississippi, and Arizona.More info
+There are also exchange partnerships with universities in Nebraska, Mississippi, Arizona, and Southampton.More info

 The course in linguistics is very thorough, ranging from enunciation and the contrastive study of the spoken/written language to lexicon description and text linguistics, including of course the history of language from its origins to modern time.